CDChamberlin/Module-4-Labs/README.md

 ## Lab 7: Animation
 Make a square slider so that it slides from the top to the bottom and returns to its original position, changing background color in the process

+## Lab 8: Moment.js
+Using the Moment.js library, try to solve the below problems:
+1. Calculate the number of days between your birthdate and the current date
+2. Display the number of years, months, and days between your birthdate and current date *Example: 24 years, 8 months, and 26 days*
+3. Given two dates, display the date closest to the current date
+4. Given two dates, display whether the first date is before or after the second date
+5. Display the current time in London